San Francisco best for parks, Fresno worst

-(Reuters) - San Francisco has the best city park system in the United States, while its neighbour less than 200 miles away, Fresno, has the city parks most needing improvement, according to a new ranking of 40 local park systems released by the Trust for Public Land.
+May 23 (Reuters) - San Francisco has the best city park system in the United States, while its neighbor less than 200 miles away, Fresno, has the city parks most needing improvement, according to a new ranking of 40 local park systems released by the Trust for Public Land.

 Using “the most comprehensive park rating system ever developed,” the trust found that San Francisco has the highest score in terms of park access, size and services and investment.